-The Victorian Government is committed to helping local councils or Road Management Authorities (RMAs) reduce their energy costs.
-We are helping you receive rebates or discounts through businesses accredited under the program (Accredited Providers) for replacing old lighting equipment or installing energy control systems.
+The Victorian Government is committed to helping local councils and Road Management Authorities (RMAs) reduce their energy costs.
+We help you receive rebates or discounts through businesses accredited under the program (Accredited Providers) for replacing old lighting equipment or installing energy control systems.

 How much rebate can you expect?